-The following set of characters can be used in user-defined names, such as volume groups, volume pool names, and media IDs that you enter when creating these entities.
+The following set of characters can be used in user-defined names, such as volume groups, volume pool names (volume pool names are case sensitive), and media IDs that you enter when creating these entities.
 These characters must be used even when specifying these items in foreign languages.